storj/docs/app/dcs/third-party-tools/s3-browser/page.md

 docId: LcjEYyxUmyViTjNYy6hDd
 redirects:
   - /dcs/how-tos/simplify-file-management-with-s3-browser-and-storj-dcs
+metadata:
+  title: Managing Files using S3 Browser with Storj
+  description: Guide on efficiently managing AWS S3 compatible storage
+    with Storj using the S3 Browser, including license details, relevant configurations, download process, and using Gateway MT for accessing Storj.
 ---

-## Simplify File Management with S3 Browser and Storj DCS
+## Simplify File Management with S3 Browser and Storj

-S3 Browser is a Windows-based client that provides simple and reliable file management for AWS S3 storage and [AWS S3 compatible storage such as Storj DCS](https://www.storj.io/blog/what-is-s3-compatibility).
-Via the intuitive web file management interface, users can store and retrieve files from their Storj DCS bucket anytime and anywhere.
+S3 Browser is a Windows-based client that provides simple and reliable file management for AWS S3 storage and [AWS S3 compatible storage such as Storj](https://www.storj.io/blog/what-is-s3-compatibility).
+Via the intuitive web file management interface, users can store and retrieve files from their Storj bucket anytime and anywhere.

 While S3 Browser is free for personal use, users who wish to utilize the S3 Browser in commercial, business, government, or military institutions, or for any other profit activity, must purchase a pro license.